Live Double Ball Roulette

 Evolution Gaming released Live Dealer Double-Ball Roulette in May 2016.
 Unibet was the first casino to offer the game.
 It was a soft launch, allowing Evolution Gaming to tinker with the final product before wide release.

 Double Ball Roulette was developed in partnership with Games Marketing.
 Not every Evolution Gaming casino is going to offer the game.
-Only those which take the Games Marketing side bet games are going to receive access to Double-Ball Roulette.
+Only those that take the Games Marketing side bet games are going to receive access to Double-Ball Roulette.
 Those side bets are Live Blackjack 21+3, Live Blackjack Perfect Pairs, and Live Baccarat Perfect Pairs.
 Now that the game is available for live dealer play online, gamblers can now have double the fun.